Mongo IO Test

 A low value is desired for this measure.
 A high value implies that it is taking a long time for a single page to be read from the disk and written to the cache.
 This can indicate slowness in reading from disk to cache, which in turn can result in cache misses.

-Pages write from disk
+Pages written to disk

 Indicates the number of pages written from cache to disk during the last measurement period.